FinnStitcher/github-cd/18-NoSQL/01-Activities/Git-Guide/README.md

     * ⚠️ Remember, while this file is titled `.npmrc`, we are pointing to GitHub's package registry and not the default `npm` registry.
 As a result, our package will get published to GitHub, and not to `npm`.

-5. Create a `index.js` file at the root of your repository that contains the following content:
+5. Create an `index.js` file at the root of your repository that contains the following content:

     ```js
     module.exports = () =>